snowplow/documentation/docs/understanding-tracking-design/introduction-to-tracking-design/best-practices/index.md

 Snowplow trackers and data models provide a rich set of events and entities to cover common use cases.
 These include:

-* user and session identification,
+* User and session identification.
-* device and browser information,
+* Device and browser information.
-* e-commerce events and entities,
+* E-commerce events and entities.
-* media playback events and entities,
+* Media playback events and entities.
-* error and performance tracking,
+* Error and performance tracking.
-* and much more.

 It is recommended to use and build on top of these data structures in order to save effort and make use of the existing Snowplow dbt packages and tooling.
 To get a comprehensive overview of the out-of-the-box provided schemas, [please refer to this page](/docs/collecting-data/collecting-from-own-applications/snowplow-tracker-protocol/index.md).